 The Negative Effects of Oral Piercings

 Facial piercings have become much more of a trend over the past couple of decades.
 Some people express themselves by having lip piercings or tongue piercings, while others actually have their cheeks or oral frenulum pierced!
-Unfortunately, mouth piercings can have hazardous effects to your oral health.
+Unfortunately, mouth piercings can have hazardous effects on your oral health.

 Particularly with tongue piercings, one of the biggest concerns is chipped, fractured, or even cracked teeth.
 Tongue jewelry can severely damage teeth, sometimes by even damaging or completely removing fillings!
-Just by talking, sleeping, or chewing, the jewelry can irritate or pick away at your teeth enamel.
+Just by talking, sleeping, or chewing, the jewelry can irritate or pick away at your teeth’ enamel.

 Infections are another source of concern when getting piercings in and around the mouth.
 Every mouth is loaded with bacteria, and a swollen piercing can increase the chances of bacteria turning into a full-blown infection before you know it.
 An infection could also be caused by an allergy to the metal or jewelry used.